tgrassl/bananaquit/README.md

 new Bootstrapper().bootstrapApp(appComponents);
 ```

-*(The Getting Started process will be made easier with the relase of the bananaquit-cli)*
 ## Components

 To create a new component create a new .ts file (e.g. login.component.ts) in your project.